shkim20105/wfw_release/README.md

 You can download water footprint world window and android version.
 We have a plan to open our source.
 Please visit our AqUS and leave your idea on the development of this App.
-Let's all work together for saving earth.
+Let's all work together for saving the earth.
 https://www.facebook.com/AqUs-112367507340815